Jesushi7/Town-Of-Roles/README.md

 The Altruist is a Crewmate that is capable of reviving dead players.\
 Upon finding a dead body, the Altruist can hit their revive button, risking sacrificing themselves for the revival of another player.\
-If enabled, the dead body disappears, so only they Altruist's body remains at the scene.\
+If enabled, the dead body disappears, so only the Altruist's body remains at the scene.\
 After a set period of time, the player will be resurrected, if the revival isn't interrupted.
 ### Game Options
 | Name | Description | Type | Default |